love

 Above all, remember you are not alone and always let your child know that while you may hate the drugs and/or addiction, you love them! ~ Sheryl McGinnis

-So often you are told by caring professionals and other parents to let go when your child is having substance abuse issues.
+So often, you are told by caring professionals and other parents to let go when your child is having substance abuse issues.
 Let go of your child.
 Let go of their problems.
 Let go of what is causing you pain.

 Yet, you are the one who brought this child into this world.
 They once were soft and cuddly with all the sweet smells of a new life.
 You saw your children through each stage of their development.
-You’ve watched them grown and bloom.
+You’ve watched them grow and bloom.

 You love your child, yet your heart is breaking